 Keep in mind that, with limited exceptions, most university employees have an obligation to report sex- and gender-based violence to the university.
-If you choose to disclose your experience to a university employee, they will share that information with the Title IX Coordinator at OEO.
-OEO will follow up with you to offer support and let you know about resources and options that are available to you.
+If you choose to disclose your experience to a university employee, they will share that information with the Title IX Coordinator at CRCI.
+CRCI will follow up with you to offer support and let you know about resources and options that are available to you.
 They will also give you the option of pursuing an investigation.

 This reporting requirement is designed to keep our community safe and ensure that victims and survivors receive the support they need.
-If OEO contacts you, it’s your choice whether or not to provide details or pursue any of the options they provide.
+If CRCI contacts you, it’s your choice whether or not to provide details or pursue any of the options they provide.

 If you would like to pursue criminal investigation and possible legal action, you can report to WSU Police or Pullman Police.

 For a comprehensive list of confidential and other resources at WSU and in the community, visit CRCI’s website.

 Students are more likely to talk with a friend about their experience of violence before anyone else.
 A supportive response can make a significant difference to someone coping with the impact of sexual assault, relationship violence, or stalking.

 Helpful things to say to a victim or survivor:

 - It’s not your fault.

 - You’re not alone.

 - Do you want to talk to someone?